This document is relevant for: Inf1, Inf2, Trn1, Trn1n

 └── ...

-Each Neuron Device is represented as a directory under /sys/devices/virtual/neuron_device/, where neuron0/ represents Neuron Device 0, neuron1/ represents Neuron Device 1, etc. Each NeuronCore is represented as a directory under a Neuron Device directory, represented as neuron_core{0,1,2,...}.
+Each Neuron Device is represented as a directory under /sys/devices/virtual/neuron_device/, where neuron0/ represents the Neuron Device 0, neuron1/ represents the Neuron Device 1, etc. Each NeuronCore is represented as a directory under a Neuron Device directory, represented as neuron_core{0,1,2,...}.
 Metrics such as Runtime and Driver info and statistics are collected as per NeuronCore in two directories under the NeuronCore directory, i.e. info/ and stats/.

 /sys/devices/virtual/neuron_device/neuron0/neuron_core0/status/